The University's data network is composed of three components: the physical network, the logical network, and the network services.

 The network within a typical building has Ethernet wallbox ports connected via copper to Ethernet switches located in nearby wiring closets.
 The Ethernet switches in these wiring closets connect via fiber to an Ethernet aggregation switch elsewhere in the building.
 The building's Ethernet aggregation switch connects via buried fiber to the network core at 87 Prospect; this fiber connection passes through a fiber hub site.
 At the network core, fiber from each building is connected to a set of high-speed Ethernet switch/routers.
 These core switch/routers are connected in a mesh, and act as a collapsed Ethernet backbone.
 This network core is attached to the Internet.

-Each OIT Data Center (87 Prospect and New South) has its own CDN Ethernet switch to support the servers located at that data center.
+Each OIT Data Center (the HPCRC, New South, and Lewis Science Library) has its own CDN Ethernet switch to support the servers located at that data center.
 Each data center's CDN Ethernet switch connects back to the network core.

 The University's wireless network is available inside buildings throughout the main campus, and in select University buildings off the main campus.
 Wireless access points within each building provide service to wireless clients; these access points uplink to Ethernet in the building.

 The Princeton Private Network (PPN) is an independent parallel physical network supporting specialized devices that require wired connectivity to each other but not to the Campus Data Network (CDN) or the Internet.
 Such devices include proximity card readers, point of sale terminals, security cameras, and light sensors, for example.
 Like the Campus Data Network, this network's core is at 87 Prospect Avenue, and a PPN Ethernet switch at each data center support servers located at that data center.
-With few exceptions, the Princeton Private Network uses Ethernet switches and fiber cabling separate from the Campus Data Network.
+The Princeton Private Network shares no active (powered) components with the Campus Data Network, shares no copper links with the Campus Data Network, and only shares fiber links (between inactive components) when the data is kept separate using wave-division multiplexing.

 The logical network defines how network data moves over the physical network infrastructure.